The Human Firewall – Because Cybersecurity isn’t an IT Problem

 - Have the ability to direct and prepare for cybersecurity risks, knowing how to talk both to IT and the rest of the business.

-- Understand the impact of cyber with regards to GDPR.
+- Understand the impact and legal responsibilities of cyber in the boardroom.

 To equip attendees to: